Encrypted-state quantum compilation scheme based on quantum circuit obfuscation for quantum cloud platforms: Encrypted-state quantum compilation scheme

-The quantum circuit output obfuscation algorithm is shown in Algorithm \ref{alg1}.
-QCOO algorithm consists of three parts: key generation(step 1), encryption(step 2-12), homomorphic computation(step 13-14).
-Decryption, based on the final key and the returned measurement results, is achieved with the help of the RPD.
+The quantum circuit output obfuscation algorithm is described in Algorithm \ref{alg1}.
+QCOO algorithm consists of three parts, namely key generation(step 1), encryption(step 2-12) and homomorphic computation(step 13-14).
+Decryption is achieved with the help of the RPD.
+It uses the final key together with the returned measurement results.